 All states designate a department to administer building codes.
 Many of these departments also include trainings.
 Some trainings can be applied between states - as long as there aren't any major differences in the codes themselves.
-Reference NEEP's Energy Code Tracker and NEEP's Code Adoption Toolkit for high-level information on specific state energy codes, training, code department, and more.
+Reference NEEP's Code Tracker and NEEP's Code Tracker and NEEP's Code Tracker and <a href="NEEP's Co